-It’s estimated that about 85% of people 18 and over have drunk alcohol at least once in their lifetime.
-There’s no doubt that alcohol is a part of American culture.
-Social drinking is when you engage in alcohol use while in the company friends or family who are also drinking.
-It is expected that you’ll drink alcohol every so often on a special occasion or as a part of an organized social event, like going to a concert, watching a sporting event or having a friends’ night out.
+It’s estimated that about 85% of people 18 and over have drunk alcohol at least once in their lifetime, and it is certainly very embedded in American culture.
+Social drinking is when you engage in alcohol use while in the company friends or family who are also drinking, which is widely accepted as the norm.
+Other ordinary situations when one expected to drink alcohol are special occasions such as holidays or as a part of an organized social event, like going to a concert, watching a sporting event, or having a friends’ night out.

 Dive into Social Drinking